Skip to content

 Founder/ artist/ scientist

-Kate is an energy professional skilled in systems thinking.
-She leads marketing and data at Cheyanne Symone.
-Kate and Brittany met at the University of Michigan in Ann Arbor while pursuing their graduate degrees.
-Together, they worked on a team that developed an energy plan for the Little Traverse Bay Bands of Odawa Indians.
-From the start, their strengths have complemented each other.
-Kate’s day job is as an Energy Analyst for an efficiency-focused mechanical engineering firm headquartered in State College, PA.
+Kate is an energy nerd and leads data at Cheyanne Symone.
+Kate and Brittany met at the University of Michigan in Ann Arbor while pursuing their graduate degrees, and worked on a team that developed an energy plan for the Little Traverse Bay Bands of Odawa Indians.

 Rebecca is a Two-Spirit artist from the Little Traverse Bay bands of Odawa Indians pursuing a degree in Sociology from the University of Michigan at Ann Arbor.
 She is the artist behind Queerkwe Designs where the purpose of her work is to create representation for LGBTQ and Two-Spirit Indigenous folks.

-Artisan and Beader
+Beader